-This is an excellent way to get ahead your graduating class and show future employers that you are serious about entering the profession.
+This is an excellent way to get ahead of your graduating class and show future employers that you are serious about pursuing a career in financial accounting.
 It goes a long way to be able to put one or two passed CPA exam sections on your resume before you even finish your degree.

 Thus, if you are a college student, you should try to start studying for a section in the first or section semester of your senior year.
 This way you will be ready to take one on or before your graduation.
 You might even think about taking a section during your summer break.

 Extended Sale – Get $1,140 Off Becker CPA Pro